TryGhost/docs/content/concepts/config.md

   }
 }
 ```

 This has been confirmed to work with Azure Database for MySQL.
-See the Mozilla Included CA Certificate List for more information.
+To find out if your provider is supported see the [Mozilla Included CA Certificate List](https://wiki.mozilla.org/CA/Included_Certificates).

-For Amazon RDS you will need to use the profile included in the nodejs mysql client api:
+For Amazon RDS you'll need to configure the connection with `"ssl": "Amazon RDS"`:

 ```json
 "database": {
   "client": "mysql",